-The risk, evaluation and planning program is to carefully examine the assumption that mine closure planning is not sufficiently well connected to operational activity to promote effective mine closure and relinquishment.
-This requires understanding how decisions are made in the face of uncertainties that can be spread over long timelines.
+This program will carefully examine the assumption that mine closure planning is not sufficiently connected with operational activity to promote effective mine closure and transition to the next use.

 Objectives

-- Planning tools to identify transferable residual risk: risk-return models identify the levels of risk and liability that are acceptable to the subsequent use proprietor recognising the region’s environmental and social characteristics.
+- Planning tools to identify transferable residual risk: Risk-return models identify the levels of risk and liability that are acceptable to the subsequent use proprietor recognising the region’s environmental and social characteristics.

 Program Leader